Rafael1s/Computer-Vision-Algorithms/README.md

 ### Credit

-I liked the course "Computer Vision Nanodegree".
-Many thanks to Udacity for the high learning standards.
-Most of the code in this repository is based on Udacity code.
+Most of the code in this repository is based on Udacity's code.